hobbies for women in their 30s

 Finding a hobby does not have to be a stressful process.
 However, you want to approach it with a curious mindset instead of seeing it as another item to add to your to-do list.

 It can be overwhelming to find hobbies you enjoy.
-If you have never had a hobby before and this is the first time you are getting to know yourself, know that it is okay to take it slow.
+If you have never had a hobby before and are just starting to get to know yourself, it is okay to take things slow.
 The last thing you need is to sprinkle hustle culture into this process.
 Instead, take your time and find what you enjoy.

 To make this easier for you, I have divided the hobbies into categories: